CenturyLinkCloud/PublicKB/Support/how-do-i-escalate-a-ticket.md

 <h3>Pre-Requisites</h3>
 <ul>
   <li>Please DO NOT forward a previous ticket to this mechanism because the automation will add your email to that ticket.</li>
-  <li>Ticket number of the ticket that describes the issue in detail. &nbsp;</li>
+  <li>Ticket number of the ticket that describes the issue in detail. </li>
   <li>Please review the ticket prioritization matrix that can be found here: &nbsp;https://t3n.zendesk.com/entries/21651149-Ticket-Prioritization-Matrix</li>
-  <li>Please ensure that this issue being escalated&nbsp;requires escalation. &nbsp;The majority of the escalation team reside in Seattle and please be aware of the time when you escalate. &nbsp;</li>
+  <li>Please ensure that this issue being escalated&nbsp;requires escalation.
+The majority of the escalation team reside in Seattle and please be aware of the time when you escalate. </li>
-  <li>Please have someone available to respond to any information request from CenturyLink Cloud. &nbsp;The majority of the time, these requests will be made via the original ticket. &nbsp;Not having someone available could delay the resolution of the issue
+  <li>Please have someone available to respond to any information request from CenturyLink Cloud.
+The majority of the time, these requests will be made via the original ticket.
+Not having someone available could delay the resolution of the issue
     and defeats the purpose of the escalation mechanism.&nbsp;</li>
 </ul>
 <h3>Detailed Steps</h3>